-We love snorkeling Little Knip Beach.
+We enjoy snorkeling Little Knip Beach.
 It has a lot going for it.
 Near the west end of Curacao, the beach is beautiful, rural and undeveloped.

 Note: This page is a sample from our popular Curacao Snorkeling Guide eBook available here.

-Like most of Curacao’s beaches, this is made of nice soft sand with coral rubble at the entrance to the water, and a small shelf to step down once in the water.
+Like most of Curacao’s beaches, this one's made of nice soft sand with coral rubble at the entrance to the water, and a small shelf to step down once in the water.
 There are some rock shelves in the shallows so be careful when you are walking in the water.
 The entrance should be OK barefoot unless you have tender feet or have balance problems.
+Put your fins on once you can float.
 The beach is not very wide, so you can enter anywhere and swim to either side of the bay or both if you choose.

 Right next to the beach the visibility is a little low, but just a ways out on both sides it is crystal clear water.

 The reef drop-off is too deep, starting in 40 feet (12.2 meters) of water, for snorkelers to enjoy, and a 700 foot (213 meter) swim from the beach.

 On our last visit there was a pair of hand-line fishermen on the rocks above the left side of the bay.
 We needed to be careful not to get entangled in their lines.
 Watch for this when snorkeling Little Knip Beach.

 This is a great spot for seeing many fish in good variety in the early morning hours.
 Highlights we saw were many Spotted Drums, Redlip Blennies galore, an eel, schools of Glassy and Shortfin Sweepers, and schools of Doctorfish.
 We saw great soft corals, many healthy Elkhorn Corals, many sponges, Long Spined Urchin, and baby Green Sea Turtles, too.

 1. Drive on the main road, Weg Naar Westpunt, toward Westpunt.